stubrjs/stubr/Readme.md

 	// delay response (optional)
 	delay: 2000,
 	// headers and body passed to provide context for validation
-	validate: (requestHeaders, requestBody) => {
+	validate: (requestHeaders, requestBody, requestParams) => {
 		return true;
 	},
 	responseCode: 200,
 	// optionally you can receive headers and body to construct dynamic response based on request
-	responseBody: (requestHeaders, requestBody) => {
+	responseBody: (requestHeaders, requestBody, requestParams) => {
 		data: "my first response"
 	}
 });
 ```
-The `validate: (requestHeaders, requestBody) => boolean` function shall be used to determine the matching scenario.
-Headers and body of request can be used to determine whether the scenario is matched or not.
+The `validate: (requestHeaders, requestBody, requestParams) => boolean` function shall be used to determine the matching scenario.
+Headers, query params and body of request can be used to determine whether the scenario is matched or not.
 If the function returns `true` the scenario is considered to be matched and thus used to resolve the response.

 The combination of `route` and `method` determines which scenarios are selected for evaluation.
 Since requests can only be answered with one response at a time, the first scenario match wins to be selected for response (even though multiple scenarios are evaluated to be tue).